mebobby2/haskell-projects/README.md

 ```(flip (:))``` looks like a lambda without any arguments, but its just a normal partial function application.
 The compiler will compile if you try doing this: ```(-> 2) + 2```.
 If you think about it, it doesn't make sense to have no argument lambdas, because if a lambda has no arguments, Haskell will apply it immediately.
 And if its applied immediately, its not a lambda is it...

+Also, lambda calculus, which is what Haskell is based on, does not haev nullary functions.
+Every function takes exactly one argument.
+However, this argument may be a list, or the function may return another function that takes the next argument.
+Haskell prefers the latter solution, so that a b c is actually two function calls ((a b) c).
+To simulate nullary functions, you have to pass some unused placeholder value.

+Furthermore, what is a function without arguments? – A value.

+Don't be confused with this code though: ```\() -> "s"```.
+It's a lambda, and it can be applied like so ```(\() -> "s") ()```.
+But this isn't a nullary lambda, its actually a unary lambda that uses pattern matching to match on an empty tuple.

 # Book source code